 As its name indicates, the coat may have different shades of golden.
 The topcoat is waterproof and is slightly wavy.
-Golden Retriever shed little hair for whole year.
-The undercoat is soft and helps regulating the body temperature.
+Golden Retriever shed little hair for a whole year.
+The undercoat is soft and helps to regulate body temperature.
 It is shed in spring and in fall.

 The coat should not be too long or too short.
 On the limbs, around the neck, on the back and the tail, it should have „fringes.”

 The American Kennel Club established that Golden Retrievers’ coat coloration should be intensive, shiny and has different shades of golden.
-The judges may not allow showing a dog that has pink nose or lacks pigment.
+The judges may not allow showing a dog that has a pink nose or lacks pigment.
 Apart from golden shades, Golden Retrievers may as well be mahogany or have different shades of red.
-The most often coloration are dark golden and yellow.
+The most frequent colorations are dark golden and yellow.

 It feels comfortable among other animals and cats.
 As a friendly, calm and intelligent dog, it is great as a guide dog, a mobility assistance dog and a search and rescue dog.

-Golden Retriever often has tumors, including hemiargosarcoma, lumphosarcoma, mast cell tumors and osteosarcoma.
+Golden Retriever often has tumors, including hemangiosarcoma, lymphosarcoma, mast cell tumors and osteosarcoma.

 They are also prone to hip and elbow dysplasia, eye diseases (cataract, retinal atrophy, glaucoma, distichia, corneal dystrophy, retinal dysplasia), heart diseases (aortic stenosis, cardiomyopathy), as well as patella luxation and crucial ligament rupture.

-They may have problem with skin – mostly allergies that lead to acute dermatitis called hot spot.
+They may have problems with the skin – mostly allergies that lead to acute dermatitis called a hot spot.
 The allergies are usually caused by fleas.
 Moreover, they may suffer from seborrhea and hemophilia.
 They may as well suffer from lyme disease, which is usually diagnosed when the kidneys start to fail.